Skip to content

 3.3.
 Configure Function

-«Test Sidecar callback» is the function that receives the callback after execution, and needs to be configured as a «Synchronous API (Old Version: Authorized Link)»
+'Test Sidecar callback' is the function that receives the post-execution callback, which needs to be configured as 'Sync API (Legacy: Auth Link)' .

-In the example code, the ID part of the callback_url parameter for the Synchronous API (Old Version: Authorized Link) is auln-sidecar-callback.
-When configuring the callback function as a «Synchronous API (Old Version: Authorized Link)», the same ID must be specified to ensure the URL address matches.
+In the example code, the Sync API (Legacy: Auth Link) address ID part in the callback_url parameter is sidecar-callback, so when configuring the 'Sync API (Legacy: Auth Link)' for the callback function, the same ID must be specified to ensure the URL address is consistent.

-For cases where Sidecar and DataFlux Func are installed on the same host, both can access each other through docker0, i.e., IP address is 172.17.0.1
+If Sidecar and DataFlux Func are installed on the same host, they can access each other via docker0, i.e., the IP address is 172.17.0.1.

 4. Sidecar Connector Operation Object API

-Using the Sidecar connector operation object allows users to invoke Sidecar to execute Shell commands.
+Using the Sidecar Connector Operation Object allows users to call Sidecar to execute shell commands.

 data_source_id str Required Connector ID